 Chop some nuts to add to the stuffing mix.
 Walnuts, pecans, almonds, peanuts – you choose.

-Mix everything together then getting stuffing.
-Really pack it in well.
+Mix everything together, really packing it in well.

 - 4-6 good baking apples